JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Creating the Shared Module

 The goal of the tutorial is to demonstrate Kotlin code re-use between Android and iOS.
-Let's start by creating the `SharedCode` sub-project in our Gradle project.
+Let's start by manually creating the `SharedCode` sub-project in our Gradle project.
 The source code from the `SharedCode` project will be shared between platforms.
 We will create several new files in our project to implement that.